franekb03/SBArchOpt/docs/algo/stochastic.md

 [API Reference](../api/robust.md)

 A stochastic problem is a subclass of `StochasticArchOptProblem`, which extends `ArchOptProblemBase`.
-Compared to a deterministic problem, evaluation is implemented in `_arch_evaluate_sample` instead of `_arch_evaluate`: this function is called once per realization, receives that realization in `parameters`, and writes the responses for that realization.
+Compared to a deterministic problem, evaluation is implemented in `_arch_evaluate_sample` instead of `_arch_evaluate`.
+This method is called once per realization, receives it in `parameters`, and writes the responses for that realization.
 The class automatically handles the loop over the sample realizations, output distribution construction and the scalarization to `f`, `g` and `h` for the the optimizer.